 When prescribed, orodispersible formulations (brand name: Zoton FasTab) are commonly used in patients with swallowing difficulties or in children.
 Orodispersible tablets dissolve in the mouth when placed on the tongue.

-Esomeprazole comes in forms of capsules and tablets, available as 20mg and 40mg preparations.
+Esomeprazole comes in the form of capsules and tablets, available as 20mg and 40mg preparations.
 Esomeprazole can be prescribed as a generic medication or as a branded drug called Nexium.
 The latter is not commonly prescribed due to the big price difference between generic versions of esomeprazole and Nexium.